 ‘We cannot interpret them,’ he says, ‘because they are simply part of Chagall’s world, like figures from a dream.’

-It might be tempting, for example, to see the bride and groom in two paintings coming to auction — Couple et violoniste (below) and Le peintre et les mariés aux trois couleurs — as depictions of Chagall and Bella (who had met and married young in Vitebsk).
-In Foray’s view, the couples are better regarded symbolically than as portraits.
+It might be tempting, for example, to see the painter and bride in one of the paintings coming to auction — L'envol du peintre — as depictions of Chagall and Bella (who had met and married young in Vitebsk).
+In Foray’s view, the two figures are better regarded symbolically than as portraits.

 If Chagall’s choice of characters remained similar throughout his career, one way in which his painting notably advanced was with his use of intense colour in his latter years.